rodrum/arcade/README.md

 #### ecCodes to decode data
 In order to decode the downloaded data and use it automatically for ray tracig with infraGA, it is necessary to install `ecCodes` provided by ECMWF.
 Please follow the instructions here https://confluence.ecmwf.int/display/ECC/ecCodes+installation.
 I recommend to use the Python binding installation (https://confluence.ecmwf.int/display/UDOC/How+to+install+ecCodes+with+Python+bindings+in+conda+-+ecCodes+FAQ).

+## Other
+Tested on macOS Big Sur and Linux only!